-When we started brainstorming what should be our theme for year 2018, we felt last year’s core goal of ‘Maintaining a Unique Voice Online’ deserved another set of 365 days.
-Because it was such a brand new concept that we exposed Blogchatter community to and there were still many aspects we had not touched base.
+When we started brainstorming what should be our theme for the year 2018, we felt last year’s core goal of ‘Maintaining a Unique Voice Online’ deserved another set of 365 days.
+Because it was such a brand new concept that we exposed the Blogchatter community to and there were still many aspects we had not touched base.

 But the growth of community members and their visible hunger for more pushed us to take a giant leap of faith.
 And we set our eyes on making 2018 the year of “Impact.”

 Impact is arguably the most misused word in the Internet space today, where most understand this only from a large visible end result way.
 But to many of us, the impact is more micro than macro.
 It is a string of good changes that eventually drive a greater result, yes.

 So what can be Key Performance Indicators of Impact?

 For most people – likes or favourites come as a charming metric of online presence.
 But really, these two are the most non-committal extensions of your online presence.
 When someone hits reply to your tweet or comments on an Insta/FB post – consider that effort as the Impact of your online journey.

 2 Dissociated conversations